 The Facilitation Process

 One of the key aspects of the SUAS Project is the inclusion of commonage groups, who once selected to participate, must formalise their structure including the election of roles such as a chairperson.
 It is the commonage group itself that enters the project, creates the management plans and undertakes the work on location.

-A ‘facilitated process’, which has included the retention of professional services operating in this sector, has been developed to enable and encourage this process and to create a framework for the future.
+A ‘facilitated process’, which has included the retention of professional services operating in this sector, has been developed to enable and encourage this process and to create a framework for the future establishment of commonage groups.

-Leading ecologist, Faith Wilson, has been working closely with the three commonage groups and one individual farmer selected for the first round in 2018.
-Following the completion of their baseline reports, and working in a collaborative manner with all participants, a number of management recommendations have now been made to guide the creation of agreed Management Plans for each location.
+Following the completion of the baseline reports, and working in a collaborative manner with all participants, a number of management recommendations were made to guide the creation of agreed Management Plans for each location.